zhaobenny/bz-cogs/ai_user/README.md

 ⚠️ For advanced users! ⚠️

-OpenAI-Compatible API endpoints can be used instead of the default OpenAI API. (eg. gpt4all or text-generation-webui)
+OpenAI-Compatible API endpoints can be used instead of the default OpenAI API. (eg. gpt4all or text-generation-webui, for a local and more private alternative to OpenAI)

-This can be set using:
+This can be set globally using:
 ```
 [p]ai_user response custom_openai <ENDPOINT>
 ```

+Models will also need **changing** per server.

 Third party models may have undesirable results!
-Models will also need changing per server.
+(I tested this [one](https://huggingface.co/mindrage/Manticore-13B-Chat-Pyg-Guanaco-GGML) and the results are decent-ish )

 You may also want to set custom parameters (per server).
 See:
 ```